Changissnz/selfinterest/README.md

 results are in demand, time is critical, and the results have to mean something satisfying for those that are in need of the results.
 Common causes elevate the priority of labor and performance in coalition, and surely, there must be more outside of every common cause shared by different peoples in order for those alliances of perceptible positive meaning to persist.
+There are arguments that posit self-interest to be a force that can be understood purely in terms of external and perceptible effects.
+So long as self-interest is pre-occupied, and content with that way of existing in its host, motive need not be observed.